auseckas/bitblazr/README.md

 [![Build](https://github.com/auseckas/bitblazr/actions/workflows/rust.yml/badge.svg)](https://github.com/auseckas/bitblazr/actions/workflows/rust.yml)

+:warning:
-**Note**: This project has been discontinued and is no longer supported.
+This project has been discontinued and is no longer supported.
 Leaving it on github in hope that someone will find it useful...

 **BitBlazr** harnesses the power of eBPF to fortify IoT and container environments against potential threats.
 Blending features from Mandatory Access Controls (MAC) and eBPF-based monitoring programs, the sensor offers a kernel-level rule system for policy enforcement as well as configurable logging targets, empowering users with robust filtering logic and clear delineation between events, alerts, and informational messages.